SwineHerd21/deep-chip/README.md

-# Deep-Chip
+# E-Chip

-Deep-Chip is a desktop CHIP-8 interpreter with real-time debug UI made with Rust and [egui](https://github.com/emilk/egui).
+E-Chip is a desktop CHIP-8 interpreter with real-time profiling UI made with Rust and [egui](https://github.com/emilk/egui).

 ![Showcase (an older version)](octotitle.gif)
 (The gif is from an older version, the current UI looks differently)

-Deep-Chip supports all the original CHIP-8 features and passes all [tests by Timendus](https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file#flags-test).
+E-Chip supports all the original CHIP-8 features and passes all [tests by Timendus](https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file#flags-test).

 This emulator is actually my second attempt at this: the first one did not have a UI and I got stuck on vblanks and the `Fx0A` (wait for key) instruction.